octobercms/docs/database-query.md

     echo $user->name;

-If you don't even need an entire row, you may extract a single value from a record using the `pluck` method.
+If you don't even need an entire row, you may extract a single value from a record using the `value` method.
 This method will return the value of the column directly:

-    $email = Db::table('users')->where('name', 'John')->pluck('email');
+    $email = Db::table('users')->where('name', 'John')->value('email');

 #### Chunking results from a table